About the offer

 If you are experiencing an exceptional circumstance, email us at [email protected] to discuss your situation.

-You can also visit Service NSW to find out more about our cost of living campaign.
-You can check your eligibility for more than 70 rebates and savings, use the savings finder and book an appointment.
+Use the Service NSW Savings Finder to check your eligibility for over 70 rebates and vouchers to help reduce your cost of living and save on household energy bills.
 Alternatively, you can call Service NSW on 13 77 88 or visit your nearest Service NSW centre.

 Participating in the offer